-Cleft lip and palate are the most common deformities, affecting newborn children worldwide.
-These deformities involve openings or splits in the upper lip, root of the mouth (palate), or both.
-However, with timely treatment and care, children with cleft lip and cleft palate can lead healthy and fulfilling lives.
+Cleft lip & cleft palate are the most common congenital deformities affecting newborn children worldwide.
+These are the types of congenity involving openings or splits in the upper lip, palate, or both.
+However, with timely treatment and concern, children with cleft lips and cleft palates can easily live a healthy life like normal ones.

 The causes of cleft lip and cleft palate are multifactorial, involving a mixture of genetic and environmental factors.
 Although the exact cause is not identifiable, research points to various factors:

-- Genetics: Any family history of cleft lip or palate increases the chances of these conditions.
+- Genetics: Any family history increases the chances of these conditions.
 If a sibling or parent has a cleft, the risk for subsequent children rises.

-- Syndromes: In some cases, cleft lip and palate are part of a genetic syndrome, such as Pierre Robin sequence or Treacher Collins syndrome, which may involve additional congenital anomalies.
+- Syndromes: In occasional instances, the cleft lip and palate are accompanying manifestations of an underlying syndrome, such as Pierre Robin or Treacher Collins syndrome.

-- Ethnicity: Certain populations, including those of Asian, Native American, or Hispanic descent, have a higher incidence of clefts compared to others.
+- Ethnicity: Some groups of people, of an Asian, Native American, or Hispanic background, for instance, have a greater population of cleft occurrences than others.

 Symptoms and Challenges

-1. Visible Deformities: A cleft lip may appear as a small notch or a wide gap extending to the nose, while a cleft palate creates an opening in the roof of the mouth.
-A cleft lip may appear as a small notch, while a cleft palate creates an opening in the roof of the mouth.
+1. Visible Deformities: In a cleft lip, there can be a small notch or a large gap up to the nostrils, whereas in a cleft palate, there is an opening on the roof of the mouth.
+In a cleft lip, there can be a small notch, whereas there is an opening on the roof of the mouth in a cleft palate.

 3. Speech Problems: Children may have difficulty articulating words.